GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 GHB made a javascript HTML file that auto-calculates the needed information as a table without having to re-calculate for every tile manually.
-This is useful for debugging and when creating an ASM file using the OW+ patch that doesn't use the function like most
+This is useful for debugging and when creating an ASM files using the OW+ patch that doesn't use the function like most
 ASM resources that write to the status bar
 (!Define = $7FA000, instead of 2 defines for each X